coccon/proffastpylot/paper.md

 - Concatenate the final data of all processed days to a single output file.

 ## Adaptability and error prevention
-To ensure a simple usage and a fast error detection by the user several measures have been taken:
+To ensure a simple user experience and fast error detection several measures have been taken:

 - The empirical instrumental parameters (ILS parameters) [@Alberti:2022b] are taken automatically from an internal list.
 - For auxiliary data, cross\-checks are implemented that generate a warning or a controlled program stop (e.g. checking the correct location of atmospheric a-priori files).